Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 Gradient Clipping
 *****************

-Gradient clipping may be enabled to avoid exploding gradients.
+Gradient clipping can be enabled to avoid exploding gradients.
 By default, this will clip the gradient norm by calling :func:`torch.nn.utils.clip_grad_norm_` computed over all model parameters together.
 If the Trainer's ``gradient_clip_algorithm`` is set to ``'value'`` (``'norm'`` by default), this will use instead :func:`torch.nn.utils.clip_grad_value_` for each parameter instead.